terraform-google-modules/terraform-google-network/examples/bidirectional-firewall-rules/README.md

 # Simple Project With Firewall

-This example configures a single simple VPC inside of a project, and adds a basic firewall.
+This example configures a single simple VPC inside of a project, and adds a ingress/egress firewall rules.

 This VPC has two subnets, with no secondary ranges.